Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Results and discussion

 \subsection{Biomedical interaction prediction}

-We evaluate various models on biomedical interaction prediction tasks using four interaction datasets such as protein-protein interactions (PPIs), drug-target interactions (DTIs), drug-drug interactions (DDIs), and gene-disease interactions (GDIs).
-In particular, we compare the performances of our proposed method with DeepWalk~\cite{perozzi2014deepwalk}, node2vec~\cite{grover2016node2vec}, L3~\cite{kovacs2019network}, and graph convolutional network~\cite{kipf2016semi} with graph convolutional encoder and bilinear decoder.

-For the prediction task, we split the interaction dataset in ratio 7:1:2 as a training, validation, and testing set.
-This procedure is repeated five times to generate five independent splits of the interaction dataset.
-We train all methods on the training dataset and evaluate their performance on the testing set.
-The validation dataset is used to select the best set of hyperparameters.
-The evaluation is done across five independent splits and the results with $\pm$ one standard deviation are reported in Table~\ref{table_results}.
+The results on mean AUROC and AUPRC $\pm$ one standard deviation are reported in Table~\ref{table_results}.
+The mean and standard deviation are calculated across 5 independent splits of positive and negative pairs.
 Table~\ref{table_results} shows that our proposed inference framework achieves significant improvement over other methods.
-In comparison to network embedding approaches such as DeepWalk and node2vec, our method gains 22.84\% AUPRC gain in DTI, 40.83\% in DDI, 26.85\% in PPI, and 13.09\% in GDI over DeepWalk.
-Although node2vec uses biased random walk and outperforms DeepWalk, our method achieves 19.97\% AUPRC gain in DTI, 22.72\% in DDI, 17.34\% in PPI, and 12.82\% in GDI over node2vec.
-We also observe that L3 outperforms all other methods but is limited to a specific aspect of network property, i.e., the path length of length 3 between two nodes in the network.
+In comparison to network embedding approaches such as DeepWalk and node2vec, our method gains 22.84\% in AUPRC on the DTI network, 40.83\% on the DDI network, 26.85\% on the PPI network, and 13.09\% on the GDI network over DeepWalk.
+Although node2vec uses biased random walk and outperforms DeepWalk, our method achieves 19.97\% gain in AUPRC on the DTI network, 22.72\% on the DDI network, 17.34\% on the PPI network, and 12.82\% on the GDI network over node2vec.

-To investigate the advantage of inferring the most plausible network depth warranted by data, we compare our method with a predetermined GC encoder with 3 layers.
-We observe that the predetermined GC encoder achieves superior performance in comparison to network embedding methods such as DeepWalk, node2vec, and network similarity methods such as L3.
-We further observe that our proposed framework jointly infers the most plausible network structure for GC encoder and gains improvement over predetermined GC encoder.
-Specifically, our proposed framework achieves 3.35\% AUPRC improvement in DTI, 2.29\% in DDI, 1.45\% in PPI, and 2.64\% over GCN.
+To investigate the contribution of our inference framework to GCN's performance improvement, we compare our method with a fixed-structure GCN encoder with 3 GC layers.
+The results in Table~\ref{table_results} show that the GC encoder with fixed structure achieves superior performance over both network embedding methods (i.e., DeepWalk and node2vec) and network similarity methods (e.g., L3).
+Our proposed framework improves the GCN's performance by inferring the most plausible network structure, and achieves 3.35\% improvement in AUPRC on the DTI network, 2.29\% on the DDI network, 1.45\% on the PPI network, and 2.64\% on the GDI network.

-Since stacking more layers enable the encoder to capture information from high-order neighbors, the performance improvement indicates that our method aggregates information from the appropriate set of high-order neighbors by inferring the most plausible depth for graph convolutional encoder.
+Since the number of layers determines the range of the neighborhood from which the encoder captures information, the performance improvement can be attributed to the fact that our framework allows the GCN aggregates information from the appropriate neighborhood scope by inferring the most plausible depth of the encoder while mitigating over-smoothing.